all

 Today, charter gulets have a classical outside look and lines, but inside, they are furnished and equipped with amenities characteristic of modern yachts and designed for comfortable cruising.

-Charter Gulets can accommodate 8-14 guests in 4-8 guest cabins, mostly double and twin cabins.
-The most popular destinations for gulet charters in the Mediterranean are Croatia, Greece, and Turkey.
+Charter Gulets can accommodate 8-16 guests in 4-8 guest cabins, mostly double and twin cabins.
+Croatia, Greece, and Turkey are the most popular Mediterranean gulet charters destinations.

 lady-gita-al-fresco-dining.jpg